NavizDev/postapp-mern/README.md

 ## Task

 - Add view **"/register"** and **"/login"** from AdminLTE
-- Use Formik and Yup
+- Use Formik and validation with Yup
 - Create Schema User
+- Install Axios, bcryp, SweetAlert, simple-jwt
 - Create Rest Api **"/register"** and **"/register"**
 - Create Authentication With JWT